 Electroconvulsive therapy (ECT)

-Electroconvulsive therapy (ECT) is a treatment for severe symptoms of depression, mania, and catatonia.
-This section explains what ECT is, when it is used and your rights to refuse this treatment.
-This information is for people affected by mental illness in England who are 18 or over.
-It’s also for their carers, friends and relatives and anyone interested in this subject.
+This information is about electroconvulsive therapy (ECT), a treatment for severe symptoms of depression, mania, and catatonia.
+It is for people affected by mental illness in England who are 18 or over.

 Do you have accessibility tools for this information?